silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 However, any class that implements the `AssetStore` interface could be substituted to provide storage backends via other mechanisms.

-Internally, files are stored as `[api:DBFile]` records on the rows of parent objects.
+Internally, files are stored as `[api:SilverStripe\Assets\Storage\DBFile]` records on the rows of parent objects.
 These records are composite fields which contain sufficient information useful to the configured asset backend in order to store, manage, and publish files.
 By default this composite field behind this field stores the following details: